Orochi13479/mobileSquareTracker/README.md

 # Square Following Turtlebot
-Robot following a straight line by observing a square using Turtlebot

 This project aims to control the robot to follow a straight line by using the information observed from a sensor on-board the robot.
 Suppose there is a square in front of the robot, and there is a